How to Invest in Retirement: A Comprehensive Guide

 Unfortunately, poor returns continue and don’t rebound until halfway through their retirement.

 The result: The Washingtons run out of money by the time they turn 81!
 They obviously didn’t know how to invest in retirement, right?

 Example 2: The Lincoln Family

-The Lincoln family, on the other hand, enter retirement in an upward trending bull market.
+The Lincoln family, on the other hand, entered retirement in an upward trending bull market.
 When they take their first withdrawal of $50,000 in retirement, it represents less than 2% of the portfolio value.

 The Lincolns continue to have high returns in the early years and don’t face severe downturns in the market until later in retirement.

 The result: The Lincolns end up with $3.8 million by the time they are 88 years old and never run out of money in retirement.